 I’m not sure there is anything sweeter to taste in life, than helping someone you love…

 My own house chores could wait.
-The emails, the paperwork, the errands, the text messages- all of it- swarms of fish were swatted aside so I could set my eyes and my efforts on the big whale of a loving friendship and a need I could fill.
+The emails, the paperwork, the errands, the text messages- all of it- swarms of fish have been swatted aside so I could set my eyes and my efforts on the big whale of a loving friendship and a need I could fill.

 That’s the weird thing about this ever elusive balancing act.
 When we get it right?
 When we make the right choice?